KrzysztofProgrammer/sql_to_fnc/README.md

 Project will generate PostgreSQL functions ``_delete``, ``_get``, ``_list``, ``_save`` using DDL CREATE TABLE definition.
 It will also create NestJS dto definition, service, controller template and basic E2E tests.
+Comments on table column is used for API description and labels for edits.
-Of course, this will not meet in 100% yours needs, but will speed up development time.
+Of course, this will not meet in 100% yours needs, but will speed up your development time.

 ## Usage
 !
 Important !
 Before usage please reconfigure database user inside sql_to_fnc.constants.ts